broadinstitute/gatk-tool-wdls/README.md

 of the WDLs with the version of GATK that you are running.

 A `.dockstore.yml` file is also provided for integration with [Dockstore](dockstore.org)

+**Note:** Only those GATK tools that have been annotated for WDL generation will have WDLs in this repository.
+Over time, we will annotate additional GATK tools for WDL generation, and they will show up here with each new GATK release.